-The American Alligator (Alligator mississippiensis) is a large reptile, and also a crocodilian native to the southeastern United States of America.
+The American Alligator (Alligator mississippiensis) is a large reptile, and also a crocodilian, in the Alligatoridae family and Crocodilia order.
 Crocodiles, alligators, gharial, and caimans are all crocodilians.

 The American Alligator is dark grey, black or olive-brown, with a broad U-shaped snout (nose) and sharp, triangular teeth.
 Its teeth are not visible when its mouth is closed.
 Its underbelly is creamy-yellow.
 It has a long tail and short legs with claws.